arakasi72/rtinst/README.md

 ## rtinst

-### NOTE: Please note there are some minor changes to how the script is installed and run.
-If you are familiar with rtinst please check the guide to avoid any confusion
+### NOTE: THIS IS RELEASE DEB7UBU12 - Installs rtinst on OS's Ubu12, Ubu13, and Deb7 which are no longer supported in the main rtinst releases

 #### 30 Second Guide